What's New On This Page?

-First ascent on todays normal route W-ridge by Ludwig Purtscheller on July 24th 1890.
+First ascent on today's normal route by W-ridge was done by Ludwig Purtscheller on July 24th, 1890.

-First ascent of north flank by L. Bergmann and friends on July 25th 1928.
+First ascent of north flank was done by L. Bergmann and friends on July 25th, 1928.

-If you don't want to descend the same way it is better to leave your car at the Felbertauern road at the small village of St. Johann im Walde (Unterleibnig), between Huben and Ainet.
-There is a _very_ small cablecar that lifts you up to the village Oberleibnig (1247 m).
-From there it is 3 h walk to the Hochschober hut .
+If you don't want to descend the same way it is better to leave your car at the Felbertauern road, near the small village of St. Johann im Walde (Unterleibnig), between Huben and Ainet.
+There is a _very_ small cablecar that brings you up to the village Oberleibnig (1247 m).
+From there it is 3 h of walk to Hochschober hut .